 Should you want to buy shell and slate stones, be prepared to pay for them.
 The slate is (relatively) easily found, but the shell is expensive.
 Shell stones are also judged to be 'better' (and more expensive) if there is a large number of visible lines on them, especially if the lines are straight.

 The price of shell stones also varies considerably depending on thickness.
-Thickness is expressed in units of 号 ("gō"), a traditional Japanese measure of length.
-30号 is 8.0mm and 35号 is 9.8mm.
+Thickness is expressed in units of 号 ("gō"), a special measure of thickness for Go stones.
+1 号 equals about 0.28mm, therefore 30号 is 8.4mm and 35号 is 9.8mm (there are some differences from shop to shop).
 It is quite difficult to find shells large enough to give stones 10 mm and above.